nashpitre/nashpitre.github.io/blog/_posts/you need to rest.md

+---
+layout: post
 Date: 11/9/19
-Permalink: rest
+permalink: rest

-# You Need to Rest
+title: You Need to Rest
+---

 A few months ago, I had plans set in place.
 To close out the fourth quarter strong.
 October, November, December.
 There were music videos ready to release, three books, an album, a weekly podcast, all ready to go.
 I was prepped to start releasing YouTube videos regularly.
 I had other smaller plans in place, like starting a book club with a small group of people, and traveling to Missouri for 10 days.
 I was also going through depression, seeing a counselor, and bunch of other things all at once, while still keeping everything together.
 Still staying on track to complete the year the way I planned.
 I had it all under control.
 Each project was strategically lined up to knockout through the quarter.
 It was my grande finale.
 Then something changed.